alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-decorating-masjid-minaret-with-christian-decoration.md

 ---
-layout: post
-title: "Ruling on decorating the Masjid minaret with Christian decoration"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 20549"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible for Muslims to imitate the disbelievers in their festivals, their places of worship and the like.
-The Prophet said: Anyone who copies a people is one of them."
 muftis:
   chairman:
   - name: Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 20549
+summary: 'It is not permissible for Muslims to imitate the disbelievers in their festivals, their places of worship and the like.
+The Prophet said: Anyone who copies a people is one of them.'
+title: Ruling on decorating the Masjid minaret with Christian decoration
 ---

 ### Question: